Use this guide to help you understand the lighting facts on your new LED bulbs.

-When trying to determine where to install an LED, take a look around your home to determine which lights are on most often – those are the lights that would benefit most from making the change to LED.
+If possible, replace all your incandescent bulbs LEDs or take a look around your home to determine which lights are on most often – those are the lights that would benefit most from making the change to LED.

 - Entryway light fixture